Dpbudke/QTL2_NF/README.md

 ## Pipeline Architecture

-The pipeline consists of 9 main modules plus an optional quality control module, organized into a sequential workflow, incorporating proven methodologies from the DO_Pipe project with enhanced automation and scalability:
+The pipeline consists of 9 numbered modules organized into a sequential workflow that matches the results directory structure.
+This modular design enables precise resume capabilities and optimal resource allocation for large-scale QTL analysis:

-### Module 1: Phenotype Processing (`phenotype_process.nf`)
+### Module 1: Phenotype Processing (`01_phenotype_process.nf`)
 **Purpose**: Comprehensive validation and preparation of phenotype/covariate data according to r/qtl2 specifications with robust support for diverse molecular data types and experimental designs

 **Key Functions**: